mautic/documentation/en/forms/manage_forms.md

 #### Creating and Updating Contacts with Forms ####

-To have your form create or update contacts (in order to update, there must be a matching email), add the Create/Update Contact submit action.
-Map the fields from the form to your contact fields. **Note, it is important that this action be ordered first so that the contact's details are available for subsequent actions.** Think of it as the contact has to be created or updated before it can be added to segments, pushed to integrations, etc.
+To have your form create or update contacts (in order to update, there must be a matching unique identifier).
+Each form field can be mapped to a custom contact field through the form's Contact Field tab.
+Some fields result in automatic matching such as email and country.

+As of 2.2.0, for fields that include select lists (select, radio, checkboxes), options can be synced with the contact field itself.
+No more having to manually keep them in sync!
+If a custom field's list is updated, simply rebuild the form's HTML.

 ### Kiosk mode